Stop Making Passive-Aggressive Demands

 In some cases, we take an even more indirect approach.
-Our words and body language are polite but when the other person says, No to what we ask, we plot revenge.
+Our words and body language are polite, but when the other person says, “No,” we plot revenge.

-Any way you slice it, the goal of making passive-aggressive demands is to get our way but not seem like we’re doing that.
-Our earnest desire is to look like angels while employing the devil’s tools to get what we want.
+Any way you slice it, the goal of passive-aggressive demands is to get our way but not appear to do so.
+Our earnest desire is to look like an angel but behave like a devil.

-Every request is simple and has two important elements:
+Every request is simple and has two elements:

 - An appeal for help

-For example, last Saturday I requested a friend to come to my house and help me install a hard-drive in my home media server.
-This was a simple request from me and we both understood that he could say, No without fear of Molotov cocktails thrown at his house.
+For example, last Saturday, I asked a friend to help me update my home media server.
+This was a simple request, and we both understood that he could say, “No” without fear of a cold shoulder or Molotov cocktails thrown at his house.

 A way out